frogm0uth/keyboard-notes/qmk-custom-mouse/README.md

 ## Typical layout

-As an example of how this is used, this is the **Cursor** layer of my Kyria firmware:
+Here is an example of how this could be used:

 ![kyria-custom-mouse-layer-left-handed](kyria-custom-mouse-layer-left-handed.png)